avsm/signpost/psp/lib/docs/writing_tactics.md

 ## Communication with Tactic

-The tactic solver communicates through STDIO with the tactics.
-STDERR is also intercepted and piped into an error log (currently printed in the user shell).
+The tactic solver communicates with the tactics using unix sockets.
 All communication takes the form of JSON objects.
+The unix socket the tactic is supposed to use is passed as the first and only argument to the tactic.

 ### Communication to the tactic